 Displays affection to all mankind.
 Unprovoked nervousness or aggression highly undesirable.

 Head powerful, wedge-shaped, with broad, flat skull, muzzle medium length, tapering foreface not too sharply defined.
 Lips black.
 Hair short and smooth before ears.
 Nose black for preference, but may be brown or flesh-coloured.

-Almond-shaped, set slanted, medium to dark brown, set well apart with alert, intelligent expression.
+Almond-shaped, obliquely set, medium to dark brown, set well apart with alert, intelligent expression.
 Eye rims unbroken black.
 Light or black eyes undesirable.

 Thick, not too long, slightly rounded at tips, set well apart and well covered inside with hair.
 Fully erect in adults.